CyberMiles/tim-research/tools_for_dapp_developers/tools_for_dapp_developers.md

 ### CyberMiles node via Docker
 CyberMiles provides a tutorial of how to run a [CyberMiles node using Docker](https://www.litylang.org/getting_started/#start-a-cybermiles-node).

-# Blockchain specific tools
+# Application level tools
 As previously mentioned, there are various components of blockchain infrastructure.
-There are tools which cater for your DApps front-end, back-end and smart contract development.

-In all good software design, separate components are logically separated and made available in a modular fashion.
-This allows developers to work on the separate components without side-effects or overlapping efforts.
+There are tools which cater for your DApps front-end development as well as back-end development and smart contract development.
+In all good software designs, components are logically separated and then made available in a modular fashion.
+This allows developers to work on each separate component without side-effects in code, or overlapping in physical efforts.
 In addition, modularity allows for developers to trial, develop and test new tools independantly for the various components of blockchain infrastructure.
-Here are some Ethereum-specific tools.
+We will now

-## Front-end - Ethereum
+## Front-end

+### Drizzle (Ethereum based)
 Your DApps front-end user interface(UI) and its usability are a key component of its success.
 There are products like [Drizzle](https://truffleframework.com/drizzle) which provide a host of front-end libraries which can make writing DApp UIs a lot easier and more reliable.

-## Smart contracts - Ethereum
-Perhaps the most popular development environment for blockchains using the Ethereum Virtual Machine (EVM) is [Truffle](https://truffleframework.com/truffle).
+### EOSJS (EOS based)
+[EOSJS](https://github.com/EOSIO/eosjs)

+### React Native (Universal)
+React Native supports WebSockets.

-## Back-end - Ethereum
+## Back-end

+### Ganache (Ethereum based)
 A personal blockchain allows you to execute commands, perform tests and inspect state at no cost.
 [Ganache](https://truffleframework.com/ganache) provides a framework for performing these tasks, and even controlling behaviour of a personal Ethereum style blockchain.

-## Front-end - EOS
-[EOSJS](https://github.com/EOSIO/eosjs)

-## Back-end - EOS
+### Demux (EOS based)
 [Demux](https://github.com/EOSIO/demux-js) is a queriable datastore which allows blockchain state to be queried by front-end clients without having to interact with the chain.

-# Universal tools
-Mobile and web applications

-## Front-end

-### React Native
-React Native supports WebSockets.

 ## Smart contracts

-## Back-end
+### Truffle (Ethereum based)
+Perhaps the most popular development environment for blockchains using the Ethereum Virtual Machine (EVM) is [Truffle](https://truffleframework.com/truffle).

 # Bringing it all together